 Booking forms for each Holiday Club are sent out at the beginning of the half term before.
-For Children under two at our Melbourn nursery, bookings operate on an opt-out system to ensure sufficient staffed spaces - please discuss this with the nursery manager.

 Early Years Funding can be spread to cover Holiday Club but must be organised a term in advance.

 We offer hourly bookings within morning, lunch and afternoon sessions.